 Freelancing is one of the most common online business opportunities.
 Being a freelancer means you’re self-employed and not committed to a long-term employer.
 It allows you to take your office wherever you go and essentially be your own boss.

-For example, you can turn a skill like web design, marketing, copywriting, or app developing into a profitable home-based business.
+For example, you can turn skills like web design, SEO, marketing, copywriting, or app developing into a profitable home-based business.

 The federal government makes it easy for small businesses to start bidding on government contracts.
 They even offer special business opportunities for women with qualified companies.
 You can search the entire database at SAM.gov to find opportunities.